Jeremy Thorpe: Family background and early childhood

 John Jeremy Thorpe was born in South Kensington, London, on 29 April 1929.
-His father was John Henry Thorpe, a lawyer and politician who was Member of Parliament for Manchester Rusholme from 1919 and 1923.
+His father was John Henry Thorpe, a lawyer and politician who was Member of Parliament for Manchester Rusholme from 1919 to 1923.
 His mother, Ursula Norton-Griffiths, was the daughter of another Conservative MP, Sir John Norton-Griffiths, widely known as "Empire Jack" because of his passionate imperialism.
 The Thorpe family claimed kinship with distant forebears carrying the name, including Sir Robert Thorpe, who was briefly Lord Chancellor in 1372, and Thomas Thorpe, who was Speaker of the House of Commons in 1453–1454.
 There is no direct evidence of any link between these figures and Jeremy Thorpe's family.

 The more recent Thorpe ancestors were Irish, stemming from the elder of two brothers who were, according to family tradition, soldiers under Cromwell during the re-conquest of Ireland.
 Both were rewarded with land; the descendants of the younger brother—from County Carlow—prospered in Dublin as High Sheriffs and Lord Mayors, but those of the elder lost their land and became tenant farmers and tradesmen.
 Jeremy Thorpe's great-grandfather, William Thorpe, was a Dublin policeman who, having been a labourer, joined the police as a constable and rose to the rank of superintendent.
 One of his many sons, John Thorpe, became an Anglican priest and served as Archdeacon of Macclesfield from 1922 to 1932.
 The archdeacon's marriage in 1884 to a daughter of the prosperous Anglo-Irish Aylmer family brought considerable wealth to the Thorpes, as did his elder daughter Olive's marriage into the influential Christie-Miller family of Cheshire.
 Both John Henry and Jeremy Thorpe would benefit from this connection, as the Christie-Millers paid the costs of their education.

 Thorpe was his parents' third child, following two sisters.
 His upbringing was privileged and protected, under the care of nannies and nursemaids until, in 1935, he began attending Wagner's day school in Queen's Gate.
 He became a proficient violinist, and often performed at school concerts.
 Although John Henry Thorpe was no longer in parliament, he had maintained many of his political contacts and friendships, and leading politicians were regularly entertained at the Thorpe home.
 Among the strongest of these friendships was that with the Lloyd George family—Ursula Thorpe was a close friend of the former Liberal prime minister's daughter, Megan, who became Jeremy's godmother.
 The former prime minister David Lloyd George, an occasional visitor, became Jeremy's political hero and role model, and helped to form his ambitions for a political career in the Liberal Party.